Fast Best-in-Class Regret for Contextual Bandits: Additional numerical experiments and details

+Table~\ref{tab:loss_uniform_doubling_transposed} reports results for both continuous and discrete action settings.
+To strengthen our comparison with SCRM, we consider two sampling regimes: a fixed batch size (\textit{uniform}) and exponentially increasing batch sizes (\textit{doubling trick}).
+Across all environments, O2PL consistently matches or outperforms SCRM, highlighting the benefits of fully online updates.

-Here we give more details on the experiments run with the discrete environments: Experiments were run on an average of 20 different seeds With the doubling : $n_0=240$, $M=5$ and clipping parameter $\alpha=0.001$ With uniform split: $n_0=1500$, $M=5$ and clipping parameter $\alpha=0.001$
+Experiments were run on an average of 20 different seeds.
+For the discrete-action experiments, with the doubling trick we used $n_0=240$, $M=5$, and an implementation floor parameter $\tau=0.001$; with uniform splits we used $n_0=1500$, $M=5$, and the same $\tau=0.001$.

-For continuous environment: Experiments were run on an average of 20 different seeds With the doubling : $n_0=150$, $M=10$ and clipping parameter $\alpha=0.001$ With uniform split: $n_0=1500$, $M=10$ and clipping parameter $\alpha=0.001$
+For the continuous-action environments, experiments were run on an average of 20 different seeds.
+With the doubling trick we used $n_0=150$, $M=10$, and an implementation floor parameter $\tau=0.001$; with uniform splits we used $n_0=1500$, $M=10$, and the same $\tau=0.001$.